Linux

 iifname "br0" oifname "ppp0" counter accept comment "Allow trusted LAN to WAN"

-# Allow established WAN to return
+# Allow established WAN connections to return

 iifname "ppp0" oifname "br0" ct state established,related counter accept comment "Allow established back to LANs"